 The level of activity in the Canadian oil and natural gas industry is influenced by seasonal weather patterns.
 Wet weather and spring thaw may make the ground unstable.
 Consequently, municipalities and provincial transportation departments enforce road bans that restrict the movement of rigs and other heavy equipment, thereby reducing activity levels.
 Also, certain oil and natural gas producing areas are located in areas that are inaccessible other than during the winter months because the ground surrounding the sites in these areas consists of swampy terrain.
-Seasonal factors and unexpected weather patterns may lead to declines in exploration and production activity and corresponding declines in the demand for the goods and services of Peyto.
+Seasonal factors and unexpected weather patterns may lead to declines in exploration and production activity and corresponding declines in the demand for the goods and services of Peyto as the demand for natural gas rises during cold winter months and hot summer months.